guigrpa/docx-templates/docs/templates/README.md

 # Docx-templates [![Build Status](https://travis-ci.org/guigrpa/docx-templates.svg)](https://travis-ci.org/guigrpa/docx-templates) [![Coverage Status](https://coveralls.io/repos/github/guigrpa/docx-templates/badge.svg?branch=master)](https://coveralls.io/github/guigrpa/docx-templates?branch=master) [![npm version](https://img.shields.io/npm/v/docx-templates.svg)](https://www.npmjs.com/package/docx-templates)

-Template-based docx report creation ([blog post](http://guigrpa.github.io/2017/01/01/word-docs-the-relay-way/)) For both Node and Browser.
+Template-based docx report creation ([blog post](http://guigrpa.github.io/2017/01/01/word-docs-the-relay-way/)) for both Node and the browser.

 ## Why?

 * **Write documents naturally using Word**, just adding some commands where needed for dynamic contents
 * **Express your data needs (queries) in the template itself** (`QUERY` command), in whatever query language you want (e.g. in GraphQL).
-This is similar to *the Relay way™*: in [Relay](https://facebook.github.io/relay/), data requirements are declared alongside the React components that need the data
+This is similar to _the Relay way™_: in [Relay](https://facebook.github.io/relay/), data requirements are declared alongside the React components that need the data
 * **Execute JavaScript snippets** (`EXEC`, or `!` for short)
 * **Insert the result of JavaScript snippets** in your document (`INS`, or `=` for short)
 * Add **loops** with `FOR`/`END-FOR` commands, with support for table rows, nested loops, and JavaScript processing of elements (filter, sort, etc)